Where the river meets the ocean

 - Minnamurra means ‘plenty of fish’ in the local aboriginal dialect.
 Evidence of shell middens and stone tools can be seen at the mouth of the Minnamurra River — once a common gathering place for the Dharawal people.

-- Stack Island off the Minnamurra headland is also known by locals as Rangoon Island, after the coal ship Rangoon was wrecked upon its rocks in 1850.
+- Rangoon Island off Minnamurra headland is also known as Stack Island, and was named after the coal ship Rangoon was wrecked upon its rocks in 1870.